EternityForest/AnyoneCanDoIt/README.md

 might not want someone who needs that kind of thing to be using a Claymore mine, but on something like a washing machine, it's easy to see the value.

-Whenever there is ambiguity, as in "Does 'push right' mean to push it from the right, or push on the right end", ensure that it is possible to figure out, without assuming any preexisting knowledge, even if some of that preexisting information seems obvious.
+Whenever there is ambiguity, as in "does 'push right' mean to push it from the right, or push on the right end", ensure that it is possible to figure out, without assuming any preexisting knowledge, even if some of that preexisting information seems obvious.